Note to Educators

 Edith’s educational preparation includes a B.S. in General Science with Distinction from the University of Iowa in Iowa City.
 She was elected to Phi Beta Kappa.
 She pursued graduate studies in Environmental Education leading to formal teaching certification in Elementary and Science Education for students in grades K to 9.
 She has participated in the Cooperative and Organic Food Movements since her university days.
 She has also worked as a graphic artist, cartographer, and independent painter with artworks in numerous private collections.
 She has been privileged to study with many inspiring artists along the way, including particularly Antonio Cirino, S. Carl Fracassini, Forrest R. Bailey, and Jinghua Gao Dalia.

-Mrs. Couchman has been honored to receive the Northeast Organic Farming Association of New Hampshire’s 2012 Volunteer of the Year award; the 2014 Hillsborough County Conservation District’s Teacher of the Year award, and the 2017 NH Excellence in S.T.E.M.
-Teaching award (Grammar School level) from the Joint Committee of NH Engineering Associations.
-Her fifth article for the Canadian environmental magazine “Green Teacher” was published in their Winter 2018 edition.
-She has presented workshops at state, regional, and national conferences for organizations including the National Art Education Association, the New England Environmental Educators Alliance, and the Natural Start Alliance of the N. American Association for Environmental Education.
-Her artwork (paintings and drawings) have been exhibited in venues including the U. of Wisconsin’s Arboretum in Madison, WI, the Springfield Museum of Art in Springfield, MA, the Sharon Arts Center and the Mariposa Museum in Peterborough, NH, as well as the Anne Marie Sculpture Garden and Arts Center in Solomons, Maryland.
+Edith has presented workshops at state, regional, and national conferences for organizations including the National Art Education Association, the New England Environmental Educators Alliance, and the Natural Start Alliance of the N. American Association for Environmental Education.
+Her artworks (paintings and drawings) have been exhibited in venues including the U. of Wisconsin’s Arboretum in Madison, WI, the Springfield Museum of Art in Springfield, MA, the Sharon Arts Center and the Mariposa Museum in Peterborough, NH, and the Anne Marie Sculpture Garden and Arts Center in Solomons, Maryland.